I Want To...

-The professionals in the Bloodless Medicine and Surgery Program at Johns Hopkins are leaders in their field.
+The professionals in The Center for Bloodless Medicine and Surgery at Johns Hopkins are leaders in their field.
 Just as importantly, they have a deep respect and understanding for the needs of patients for whom blood transfusion is not an option.

 Steven Frank, M.D.

 Dr. Frank has more than 26 years of experience as an anesthesiologist and clinical researcher, and is an expert in blood conservation methods.
 Dr. Frank’s compassion and understanding of his patients’ beliefs ensure that patients who wish to avoid blood transfusion receive the very best healthcare.
 Dr. Frank has published book chapters and dozens of scientific articles about optimizing the care of surgical patients.
 Dr. Frank is fellowship-trained in vascular, thoracic and transplant anesthesiology at Johns Hopkins, where he is currently an Associate Professor of Anesthesiology and Critical Care Medicine.
 His recent research and publications are focused in the area of blood conservation and bloodless medicine and surgery.
 Learn more about Dr. Steven Frank and watch his bio video.

 Linda Resar, M.D.